mrf/forwardjs/README.md

 - developer.traitify.com

+#Web components

+- Silo ability
+- Native
+- Reduces number of Dom nodes == performance

+- shadow Dom = Dom within a Dom - this is what makes components awesome
+- scopes the css within the component (still can explicitly target both ways)

+- templates are key to not writing hundreds of lines of boilerplate

+- shadow Dom not new used for sliders and other elements in the past

 # NO MORE (front end css) TOOLS!
 we hate tools, so here's a list of tools???
 - Image optimization